Terms & Conditions

 11.2.
 Subject to clause 11.3, the Receiving Party must:

-11.2.1. treat in confidence all Confidential Information;
+11.2.1. treat in confidence all Confidential Information

-11.2.2. not disclose in whole or in part Confidential Information to anyone who is not a party to the agreement; and
+11.2.2. not disclose in whole or in part Confidential Information to anyone who is not a party to the Agreement and

 11.3.
 A Receiving Party may disclose Confidential Information:

-11.3.1. to its group companies and to its and their employees, officers, representatives or advisors to the extent required for the proper performance of the Agreement (conditional on those recipients being told about the confidential nature of the Confidential Information and the Receiving Party ensuring that they comply with clause 11.2 as if they were parties to the Agreement); and
+11.3.1. to its group companies and to its and their employees, officers, representatives or advisors to the extent required for the proper performance of the Agreement (conditional on those recipients being told about the confidential nature of the Confidential Information and the Receiving Party ensuring that they comply with clause 11.2 as if they were parties to the Agreement) and

-11.3.2. to the extent required to do so by law, but only if the Receiving Party (if it is lawful to do so) notifies the other party as far as reasonably prcticable in advance that the disclosure will be made.
+11.3.2. to the extent required to do so by law, but only if the Receiving Party (if it is lawful to do so) notifies the other party as far as reasonably practicable in advance that the disclosure will be made.

 12. Notices